Rudolf Steiner School Kings Langley: Inspections, safeguarding concerns and closure

-In November 2016 an Ofsted inspection asserted that: "They (pupils) say that they are safe – but they are not, because of flaws in the school’s systems and procedures for safeguarding and child protection."
-In December 2016, Ofsted carried out another inspection and the report rated the school as inadequate against 4 criteria and requiring improvement against the remaining two.
-The report stated: "The arrangements for safeguarding are not effective".
+Ofsted subsequently inspected the school.
+A 2016 inspection found serious weaknesses in safeguarding, stating that although pupils said that they were safe, "they are not, because of flaws in the school’s systems and procedures for safeguarding and child protection".
+A later 2016 inspection found the school inadequate in four areas and stated that "the arrangements for safeguarding are not effective".